Lorak-mmk/scylla-rust-driver/CONTRIBUTING.md

          using command like `cargo update -p toml_datetime --precise 0.6.3` and go back to step 3.
       5. Rename `Cargo.lock` to `Cargo.lock.msrv`.

+### Semver checking

+Our CI runs cargo semver-checks and labels PRs that introduce breaking changes.
+If you don't intend to change public API, you can perform the checks locally, using command `make semver-rev`.
+Make sure you have semver-checks installed first, you can install it using `cargo install cargo-semver-checks`.

+`make semver-rev` will check for API breaking changes using `main` branch as baseline.
+To use different branch / commit call `make semver-rev rev=BRANCH`.

 ## Contributing to the book

 The documentation book is written using [mdbook](https://github.com/rust-lang/mdBook)\